Chapter Web Site:

 About Mu Gamma

-The Mu Gamma Chapter of Omega Psi Phi Fraternity Inc. began on the campus of Bishop College in Marshall, Texas, with two young Theology students named Harry Blake and Charles Hubbard.
+Bloody Mu Gamma Chapter of Omega Psi Phi Fraternity Inc. began on the campus of Bishop College in Marshall, Texas, with four young Theology students named Harry Blake, Stanley Chambers, Ray Gill and Charles Hubbard.
 Even though they attended Bishop College, they were initiated into the folds of Omega through the historic Theta Chapter (“Mother Theta”) at Wiley College in Marshall, Texas.

 Mother Theta Chapter was chartered in 1922 as the first Chapter west of the Mississippi River.
-Therefore, Mu Gamma Chapter’s history began with the birth of Brother Blake and Brother Hubbard through the historic Mother Theta Chapter of Omega Psi Phi Fraternity Inc.
+Therefore, Bloody Mu Gamma Chapter’s history began with the birth of Brother Blake Brother Chambers, Brother Gill and Brother Hubbard through the historic Mother Theta Chapter of Omega Psi Phi Fraternity Inc. on December 13, 1957.

-The two neophytes along with Brother Willie “Bill” Lewis, who became the Chapter’s first sponsor, applied for a charter.
-The charter was granted December 4, 1957.
+Brother Willie “Bill” Lewis, who became the Chapter’s first sponsor, applied for a charter just prior to the neophytes’ crossing and the Bloody Mu Gamma Chapter Charter (Charter #105) was granted on December 4, 1957.
 Brother Blake became the Chapter’s first Basileus and Brother Hubbard became the first Keeper of Records and Seals.
 The neophytes shared the responsibilities of Dean of Pledges.

-From December 13, 1957 to November 22, 1986, there were a total of One Hundred Forty (140) men initiated into the folds of Omega through the Mu Gamma Chapter of Omega Psi Phi Fraternity Inc.
+From December 13, 1957 to November 22, 1986, there were a total of One Hundred Thirty-Seven (137) men initiated into the folds of Omega through Bloody Mu Gamma Chapter of Omega Psi Phi Fraternity Inc.

-On December 8, 1962 Brother Alexander Okogo became the first brother of "Nigerian" descent to be initiated into Omega Psi Phi Fraternity Inc., through Mu Gamma Chapter.
+On April 8, 1962 Brother Alexander Okogo became the first brother of "Nigerian" descent to be initiated into Omega Psi Phi Fraternity Inc., through Bloody Mu Gamma Chapter.

 The 1970’s ushered in the Disco era, the Black Light became a party favorite and the common saying was “Do Your Own Thing”.
 The popular movies included Shaft; Cornbread, Earl and Me; Super Fly; and Lady Sing the Blues.
 The music of the day was For the Love of Money; Brick House; and Why Must I Chase the Cat.